WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 }
 ```

-Whilst a handy utility class may have the following class:
+Whilst a handy utility class may have the following structure:

 ```
 /*